Practical Insights into Knowledge Distillation for Pre-Trained Models: Evaluation Results

-As demonstrated in the last column of \cref{fig:tunedKD}, Tuned KD consistently outperforms Vanilla KD, DML, and DP-KD in all data distribution scenarios.
+\begin{findingbox} \textbf{Finding (6):} Tuned KD outperforms all the other KD approaches across all data partitioning strategies. \end{findingbox} As demonstrated in the last column of \cref{fig:tunedKD}, Tuned KD consistently outperforms Vanilla KD, DML, and DP-KD in all data distribution scenarios.
 It is particularly noteworthy that Tuned KD achieves positive knowledge transfers even with weak teachers, markedly differing from the outcomes seen with Vanilla KD and DP-KD.
-Additionally, in situations involving strong teachers, Tuned KD enhances accuracy gains, surpassing all other KD approaches.
+Tuned KD enhances accuracy gains in situations involving strong teachers, surpassing all other KD approaches.
 Furthermore, the performance analysis summarized in the third column of \cref{fig:tunedKD} depicts the cumulative accuracy gain achieved by each KD method across different data distributions, reinforcing the standout performance of Tuned KD.
 This finding underscores the importance of optimally tuning the \( T \) and \( \alpha \) parameters.
 It also opens up new avenues for future research, particularly in developing methods for efficient and automated tuning of these parameters tailored to the specific setting and learning objectives.

 \begin{findingbox} \textbf{Finding (7):} Tuning \( T \) and \( \alpha \) parameters becomes particularly important when the student and the teacher have diverse performances, while it becomes less significant when they have comparable performances. \end{findingbox}